SARSEF Fair Winners 2019

 - Team: Teams of two or three students decide on the same topic, and work together to research and present.
 (Each student is involved in all phases, versus divide and conquer.)

-- Group or class project: (This option is ONLY available for grades K-5.)
-Four or more students, or an entire class, agree on one topic and work on it together.
+- Group or class project: Four or more students, or an entire class, agree on one topic and work on it together.
 Each member of the group or class should be a part of the entire process, and keep their own lab book/journal with notes about the process and data.
+Group/class projects will be judged separately from individual and team projects at the SARSEF Science and Engineering Fair.
+Please note, group/class projects will not be eligible for Broadcom MASTERS, the International Science and Engineering Fair, and other prizes and scholarships.

 Levels of Involvement